Parkinson’s Disease Treatment Cost In India

 Risk Factors That May Increase The Existence Of Parkinson’s Disease:

 - Age: It usually affects people who are 60 years or above.
 These health problems rarely occur in young adults.
-It develops in late-life which gradually increases with age.
+It develops in late life and gradually increases with age.

 - Heredity: If Parkinson’s disease had hit any of your family members in the past, there are chances you will likely develop this disease.